Disciplinary & Grievance Procedures

 - Pay by either half or full day consultancy rates

-Do I have To Have A Disciplinary Policy & Proceedure?
+Do I have To Have A Disciplinary Policy & Procedure?

-As an employer you have to provide your employees access to a discipline, grievance and appeal procedure.
+As an employer, you must provide your employees with access to a disciplinary grievance and appeal procedure.

 What is the point of a disciplinary policy?

-A disciplinary policy & procedure will assist in the fair & equal treatment of employees and minimise claims against your business.
+A disciplinary policy and procedure will assist in the fair and equal treatment of your employees, minimising claims against your business.

-More importantly for you, a good disciplinary policy will provide the foundation of how you expect your employees to conduct themselves along with the minimum level of performance required & the consequences of not adhering to the rules.
+More importantly for you, a good disciplinary policy will provide you with the foundation for how you expect your employees to conduct themselves.
+Your people will understand the minimum level of performance required of them and the consequences of not adhering to the rules.